 - A ‘pack’ contains only 1 strap

-Bringing the pump to our number four spot is a straight bar attachment designed to help you sculpt your back, bis and tris into a masterpiece of muscles.
+Bringing the pump to our number five spot is a straight bar attachment designed to help you sculpt your back, bis and tris into a masterpiece of muscles.

 A lot of straight bars on the market at the minute are hollow, which is fine, but it means they’re capped at a pretty low weight capacity.